cgu-ist/ist303-2019spring-pt1/README.md

 #### reservation

-MiYE provides a reservation page where the clerk can manage customer's reservation and also query customer's reservation by given condition
+MiYE provides a reservation page where the clerk can manage customer reservations and also query customer reservations by given condition

 ### Architecture

-MiYE is a pure Django application that can be run in Linux/MacOSX/Window.
-MiYE is using JQuery to provide AJAX support for implementation of so-called one page application.
+MiYE is a python Django web framework application that can be run in Linux/MacOSX/Window.
+MiYE is using JQuery to provide AJAX support for implementation of the single page application.
 MiYE is using sqllite3 as local storage, which means MiYE doesn't support multiple user scenarios.

-MiYE is a secure application where only an authorized clerk can manage the system.
-MiYE provides initial user creation mechanism that customer makes sure they can their system safe.
+MiYE is a application where an authorized clerk can manage the system and an authorized manager cna edit the system.
+MiYE provides an initial user creation mechanism to ensure system safety.

-MiYE is using both Django rest API to manipulate data, data will be transfer between customer's browser and MiYE asynchronously.
+MiYE is using both Django rest API to manipulate data, data will be transfer between a customer's browser and MiYE asynchronously.

 ## Application Preparation